fraigo/github-pages-template/README.md

 ## Contributing

-Feel free to contribute to this project submitting bugs and new features.
+Feel free to contribute to this project submitting bugfixes and new features.